-October is , an awareness month that is particularly meaningful for me.
-Domestic violence was the first issue I worked on as an advocate, and I remember my first training vividly – the , the , and the surrounding intimate partner and familial abuse.
+October is Domestic Violence Awareness Month (DVAM), an awareness month that is particularly meaningful for me.
+Domestic violence was the first issue I worked on as an advocate, and I remember my first training vividly – the power and control wheel, the cycle of violence, and the myths surrounding intimate partner and familial abuse.
 I remember the women and children that I worked with in shelters, support groups, and in the courtroom, and I can’t forget the devastating impact I saw this issue have on so many people’s lives.
 So, when I left my work on domestic violence in Nashville, TN and shifted my focus to the anti-human trafficking field in Washington, D.C., I carried my first passion with me.

-Although I had little expectation that domestic violence would be , I did have an inkling that my work with domestic violence victims was far from over.
-In my first week of training, I quickly realized that the power and control used by traffickers was incredibly similar to that of batterers and I subsequently developed the to raise awareness about these similarities in non-physical forms of control.
-The abuse was similar, cycles of violence and coercion were present, and to top it all off, the case that brought me to the anti-trafficking field in the first place was both a case of domestic violence and human trafficking. closely tied to human trafficking when I arrived in D.C. to work for
+Although I had little expectation that domestic violence would be so closely tied to human trafficking when I arrived in D.C. to work for Polaris Project, I did have an inkling that my work with domestic violence victims was far from over.
+In my first week of training, I quickly realized that the power and control used by traffickers was incredibly similar to that of batterers and I subsequently developed the Human Trafficking Power and Control Wheel to raise awareness about these similarities in non-physical forms of control.
+The abuse was similar, cycles of violence and coercion were present, and to top it all off, the case that brought me to the anti-trafficking field in the first place was both a case of domestic violence and human trafficking.

 On the surface, the case appeared to be a straightforward domestic violence incident where a woman and her child had been physically abused by the woman’s live-in boyfriend.
 However, while waiting to testify, the woman expressed fear of being in trouble with the police because a Vice Detective had been questioning her about the defendant.
 I was confused, thinking she meant a DV Detective, and seeing my confusion she explained that her boyfriend had not only abused her and her child but had also forced her to engage in commercial sex.
 With this disclosure, I felt fairly helpless as an advocate.
 I had worked on plenty of cases of intimate partner sexual abuse, but sexual exploitation (i.e. human trafficking) had not really occurred to me as a potential form of intimate partner abuse.
 The case and my feeling of incompetence stayed with me, opening my eyes to the intersections of domestic violence and human trafficking.